sleeptoken/zettelkasten/Active Directory Basics.md

 | **Security Groups**, are used to **grant permissions over resources**.
 For example, you will use groups if you want to allow some users to access a shared folder or network printer. | **OUs** are handy for **applying policies** to users and computers, which include specific configurations that pertain to sets of users depending on their particular role in the enterprise. |
 | A user can be a part of many groups, which is needed to grant access to multiple resources.                                                                                           | a user can only be a member of a single OU at a time, as it wouldn't make sense to try to apply two different sets of policies to a single user.                                              |

+OUs are protected against accidental deletion.
+To delete the OU, we need to enable the **Advanced Features** in the View menu

 ### References